Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives.
-There is no mention of prerequisites, context, or exclusions, leaving the agent without decision criteria.
+No guidance is provided on when to use this tool versus alternatives, such as ls_get_order for a specific order or other list tools.
+There is no mention of prerequisites, filtering options, or pagination usage.
+The description lacks any contextual hints for effective selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.